smrtPhone makes it simple to build phone menus - also known as IVR or Interactive Voice Response - into your business's contact center.

 To do this, create a custom message that will be played if an invalid option is pressed.
-You have the option to input a text that will be read by an automated voice, to record using your phone or to upload an existing MP3 file.
+You have the option to input a text that will be read by an automated voice, to record using your phone/microphone, choose from the Media Manager library, or upload an existing MP3 file.

 What if I have more than 10 menu options?